 Summer seems to last so long until all of a sudden the cold sneaks in and the last of the summer flowers close and are gone.
-This Cosmos flower was one of the last and it survived well into May, despite the chickens raiding the foliage, before it finally succumbed to the first frost of the season.
+This Cosmos flower was one of the last and it survived well into April, despite the chickens raiding the foliage before it finally succumbed to the first frost of the season.

 To create a gradient we will work from left to right on the board starting with the darkest pink hue through to light pink and then golden yellow before ending in bright yellow.